 Our ability to appropriately steward this land is predicated on keen observation and humility in the face of what we do not understand.
 So Herland Forest is dedicated to ever deepening our understanding of the processes that create and maintain this forest ecosystem and the processes through which a forest ecosystem can sustain a small human community.

-With Herland Forest we seek to grow our understanding of the ancient cycle of life, death and renewal do that we can better honor it though our actions as stewards.
+With Herland Forest we seek to grow our understanding of the ancient cycle of life, death and renewal so that we can better honor it through our actions as stewards.

 Herland Forests research focus and priorities are outlined in the Research section.